carlos-alves-one/Student-Performance-R/README.md

 ## Description

 This project focuses on analyzing student academic performance using various statistical models.
-The dataset includes details on aspects such as age, travel time, family relationship quality, alcohol consumption, absences, and previous grade performances, with the aim of understanding their impact on final grades (G3).
+The dataset includes age, travel time, family relationship quality, alcohol consumption, absences, and previous grade performances to understand their impact on final grades (G3).

 ## Files Description